DecubICUs: A Multicentre International One-Day Prevalence Study on Pressure Injuries in Intensive Care Units

 The data collection date was 15 May 2018.

-What data is required?
+What data was required?

-Data to be recorded include patient demographics, data on severity of underlying disease and acute illness, organ failure, pressure injuries, major risk factors for pressure injuries, and measures taken to prevent pressure injuries.
+Recorded data included patient demographics, data on severity of underlying disease and acute illness, organ failure, pressure injuries, major risk factors for pressure injuries, and measures taken to prevent pressure injuries.

 - Therapeutic intervention